 Floral City is a charming Nature Coast town that celebrates its history while welcoming visitors in the present.
-Recently, I was taken on an historical walking tour by Shannon Burns, local historian and daughter of “Aunt Martha,” of Aunt Martha’s Produce Stand.
-It was informal, interesting and well researched.
+I enjoyed a historical walking tour by Shannon Burns, local historian, and daughter of “Aunt Martha,” of Aunt Martha’s Produce Stand.
+It was informal, interesting, and well researched.

 Shannon also hosts “Floral City: the Real Old Florida” on WKYE TV.
 You can watch episodes here.

 Florida’s Nature Coast is brimming with history.
 Local history tells us that the Timucuan Indians were in this area as early as 800 A.D., with their burial mounds found from New Port Richey to Crystal River.
 In fact, the Crystal River Archaeological State Park shows that Timucuans from other areas came to Citrus County to bury their dead.